Stop Selling Your Technology

 If you want to make money with tech, you need to start selling benefits, not features

 Take a few minutes to think about what you’re selling.
 The tech behind your product is probably pretty slick.
-But you’re probably selling that technology, and that needs to change.
+But you’re probably selling the technology itself, and that needs to change.

 Understanding tech is both a blessing and a curse.
 Company leaders who have a solid grasp of what’s fueling their product — whether it’s software, hardware, hard science like chemistry, or soft science like psychology— these folks can get a concept working and into MVP quickly.
 But they also tend to fall into the sales trap more often than others.